-- If you pay by Direct Debit we will amend the amount we will collect to include the figure stated on your opt out form.
-If you pay by another method (bank transfer or standing order) you will need to add the amount stated on your opt out form to the revised repayment, following the rate change.
+- If you pay by Direct Debit we'll amend the amount we'll collect to include the figure stated on your opt out form.
+If you pay by another method (bank transfer or standing order) you'll need to add the amount stated on your opt out form to the revised repayment, following the rate change.

-- We will continue to collect the additional amount for the period detailed in the opt out form.
+- We'll continue to collect the additional amount for the period detailed in the opt out form.